Browse by Medical Category

 As the population becomes more racially and ethnically diverse, health care providers will continue to care for more patients from different cultures and backgrounds.
 One of the biggest challenges will be communication across cultures.
-MAO has developed several cross-cultural initiatives including courses, medical grand rounds and a film series.
-MAO is also partnering with several MGH departments in education and training initiatives centered toward improving the work environment for physicians and nurses, and the quality of patient care
+CDI has developed several cross-cultural initiatives including courses, medical grand rounds and a film series.
+CDI is also partnering with several MGH departments in education and training initiatives centered toward improving the work environment for physicians and nurses, and the quality of patient care

-Joseph Betancourt, MD, MPH, MAO's program director for multicultural education, has worked with a team* to develop online courses that help health care providers and staff interact with patients from different cultures.
+Joseph Betancourt, MD, MPH, CDI's program director for multicultural education, has worked with a team* to develop online courses that help health care providers and staff interact with patients from different cultures.
 These “Quality Interactions” courses are designed to quickly teach clinicians how to:

 There are two versions of the clinician course --- one tailored specifically for physicians, the other for nurses and case managers.
 Department of Medicine residents are required to complete the physician course during their ambulatory care training unit.

 There is also a health care staff version of the “Quality Interactions” course, which is appropriate for administrators, billing staff, lab technicians and others who interact with patients in a nonclinical setting.
 This course is designed to teach health care staff how to: